-The Diploma of Project Management program is a significant investment for the University both in time and money.
-It is, therefore, important that the most appropriate participants are selected.
-The following criteria will help in identifying suitable candidates.
+The Diploma of Project Management program was a significant investment for the University both in time and money.
+It was important that the most appropriate participants were selected.
+The following criteria helped identify suitable candidates.

-Ideally, participants will be at HEO6 and above levels, and currently have involvement in managing projects.
-This may include project managers, project officers and project sponsors, as well as those managing programs which involve projects.
+Ideally, participants were at HEO6 and above levels, and had involvement in managing projects.
+This included project managers, project officers and project sponsors, as well as those managing programs which involve projects.

 Current project and sponsor

-Participants will gain the most benefit from the program if they have a current project on which they can focus their learning.
-A project sponsor will be required to provide support, coaching, and mentoring for each participant.
+Participants gained the most benefit from the program if they have a current project on which they can focus their learning.
+A project sponsor was required to provide support, coaching, and mentoring for each participant.

 Willingness to be involved

-Participants will need to be interested in developing their project leadership and management skills.
-The program involves significant work and participants will need to be self-motivated to complete the required work, projects and assessment activities.
+Participants needed to be interested in developing their project leadership and management skills.
+The program involved significant work and participants needed to be self-motivated to complete the required work, projects and assessment activities.

 Commit to full program

-The program will run over 12 months (June 2016 to May 2017) and includes attending 9 full days of training, completing work related projects, and completing assessments in a timely manner.
-Participants must be able to commit to this time period as a minimum and preferably beyond to enable benefits to be appreciated.
-Therefore, participants must be employed by Flinders until at least December 2017.
+The program ran over 12 months (June 2016 to May 2017) and included attending 9 full days of training, completing work related projects, and completing assessments in a timely manner.
+Participants were required to be able to commit to this time period as a minimum and preferably beyond to enable benefits to be appreciated.
+Therefore, participants needed to be employed by Flinders until at least December 2017.

-Recruitment into the program will be by nomination through the relevant Faculty Executive Dean or Faculty General Manager, Deputy Vice-Chancellor, Pro Vice-Chancellor, Division Director, or Vice-President.
-Nomination will be through an Expression of Interest form, endorsed by the supervisor and relevant Executive, and submitted to the Manager, Professional Development Unit, with the applicant’s current resume.
+Recruitment into the program was by nomination through the (then) relevant Faculty Executive Dean or Faculty General Manager, Deputy Vice-Chancellor, Pro Vice-Chancellor, Division Director, or Vice-President.
+Nomination was through an Expression of Interest form, endorsed by the supervisor and relevant Executive, and submitted to the Manager, Professional Development Unit, with the applicant’s current resume.

-There are twelve fully funded places in the Diploma of Project Management 2016-2017 program available for professional staff.
-Applications will be assessed by the reference group, with preference given to staff who:
+There were twelve fully funded places in the Diploma of Project Management 2016-2017 program available for professional staff.
+Applications were assessed by the reference group, with preference given to staff who:

-If there are more eligible applications than fully funded places available, additional participants may be accepted into the program at a cost of $3,000 per person.
-Applicants are asked to indicate on the Expression of Interest form whether they would be interested in a paid place in the program, and how the cost will be funded.
+Since there were more eligible applications than fully funded places available, additional participants were accepted into the program at a cost of $3,000 per person.
+Applicants were asked to indicate on the Expression of Interest form whether they would be interested in a paid place in the program, and how the cost will be funded.

-The Diploma of Project Management reference group will make the final selection, with successful applicants advised in late April 2016.
+The Diploma of Project Management reference group made the final selection, with successful applicants advised in late April 2016.